-4 Inductance
+Inductance

-Inductance is often an important constituent of impedance.
+I NDUCTANCE IS OFTEN AN IMPORTANT CONSTITUENT OF IMpedance.
 For that reason and because many experimenters wind their own inductors and transformers or modify commercial ones, this chapter is included for working information on inductance.
-Parallel information on capacitance also might be offered, but this would seem superfluous since it is a rare experimenter indeed who would have occasion to build his own capacitor or modify a manufactured one.

 4.1 NATURE OF SELF-INDUCTANCE